GISBlox/mcp-server/README.md

 - Retrieve **Dutch postal code data** for marketing, logistics, and analysis
 - Generate quick **visualizations and insights** from postal code datasets
 - Convert **Well‑Known Text (WKT)** and **Well‑Known Binary (WKB)** into **GeoJSON**, and vice-versa
-- Project and transform geospatial data across coordinate systems with ease
+- **Project** and transform geospatial data across coordinate systems with ease
+- Get access to **usage data** and insights of tracked interactive maps

 ### Why Use This Server?
 - **AI‑ready**: Designed for MCP, making it easy to connect geospatial intelligence to your AI workflows